Consult the health protocols currently in place (pending possible changes) :

-With the help of information panels in 4 languages, you will observe these monuments as well as some of the rituals of that period such as burial and cremation.
+With the help of information panels, you will observe these monuments as well as some of the rituals of that period such as burial and cremation.

 We would like to gratefully thank Dr JACQUES BLOT, archaeologist in the Basque Country, whose experience and advices made it possible to realize these protohistorical monuments.

 Though humans practised the first funerary rituals about 100.000 years ago, they have only recently been building monuments outside.

 The first monuments in the Basque Country were built at Neolithic Age (4000 to 2500 BC), then at Metal Age :

 Two major funerary rituals followed each other :

 The body was buried, or more precisely laid in a megalithic monument (mega-lithic = huge-stone) from the Neolithic to the end of the 4th millennium.
 This ritual lasted until Copper Age and very progressively disappeared at around late Bronze Age.

 "True" dolmens, genuine megaliths, can be distinguished from chamber tomb as they have smaller dimensions.
 These monuments were erected in plains or mountain flanks, most often at moderate altitudes (300m to 400m), which corresponded to easy to reach grazing pastures which were starting to be conquered by an agropastoral population.

 Cremation rituals, the next step at Metal Age :

 The body was burnt and some remaining calcined parts only were symbolically taken and deposited at the centre of new structures of three known kinds (which are a variation of the same ritual) :